“Reconstructing BSE: Government Policy and Public Health across Humans and Animals”

-To make an application, please submit the following to Dr James Stark (firstname.lastname@example.org) by 5pm on Wednesday 29th May 2019.
+To apply, submit the following to Dr James Stark (firstname.lastname@example.org):

 Shortlisted candidates will be invited to interview.

-Equality, diversity, and inclusion are key components of the ethos of the School and University, and we welcome applications from all interested students, regardless of background.
-The funding body – the AHRC – require that all applicants have either a Master’s degree or equivalent professional experience.
-Relevant professional experience might include archival, curatorial or engagement work, or policy experience.
+The funding body requires that all applicants have either a Master’s degree or equivalent professional experience, which might include archival, curatorial or engagement work, or policy experience.